Herbs with high levels of SPF also have excellent skin moisturizing properties.

 4. Shea Butter

-Shea butter, which is derived from the shea tree (Vitellaria paradoxa), has a protective SPF, and can benefit the skin thanks to its healing and moisturizing ingredients.
+Shea butter, which is derived from the shea tree, has a protective SPF and can benefit the skin thanks to its healing and moisturizing ingredients.
 This natural ingredient is often used in commercial cosmetics and sunscreens for its SPF and smooth aroma.

 5. Wheat Germ Oil

-Wheat (Triticum spp.) germ oil is packed with vitamins E, K, and B. It neutralizes free radicals and protects the skin from UVB rays, with a moisturizing effect.
+Wheat germ oil is packed with vitamins E, K, and B. It neutralizes free radicals and protects the skin from UVB rays, while adding a moisturizing effect for optimal skin health.

 6. Zinc Oxide (ZnO)

 The mineral compound zinc oxide (available in powdered form) rests on the outside of the skin and protects from UVA and UVB rays.
-The herbs listed above - with the exception of raspberry oil - do not protect the skin from deeply infiltrating UVA rays, so it would be advisable to combine carrot oil, sunflower oil, shea butter, or wheat germ oil with zinc oxide if you use them as ingredients for your homemade sunscreen, to ensure thorough radiation protection.
+The herbs listed above - with the exception of raspberry oil - do not protect the skin from deeply infiltrating UVA rays.
+As such, it is beneficial to combine carrot oil, sunflower oil, shea butter, or wheat germ oil with zinc oxide if you use them as ingredients for your homemade sunscreen to ensure thorough radiation protection.

 It is important to be aware that these herbs are likely to lose their medicinal properties over time, so once you have made your sunscreen, use it within a few weeks.
-What's more, when purchasing herbal oils, it can be difficult to identify the exact SPF as this is dependent on the concentration of the herb and what carrier oil is used.
-Remember that sunscreens should be applied 15 minutes before sun exposure to allow the skin time to absorb them, and reapplied at least every two hours.
+When purchasing herbal oils, it can be difficult to identify the exact SPF as this depends on the concentration of the herb and what carrier oil is used.
+Remember that sunscreens should be applied 15 minutes before sun exposure to allow the skin to absorb them and reapplied at least every two hours.